TimvanScherpenzeel/spars/README.md

 - Add support for microphone input to AudioManager
 - Add screen lock API polyfill (lock screen from orientation switches when in fullscreen mode)

-- Add support for KTX2 textures and Basis textures (once a stabalized version has landed)
+- Add support for KTX2 textures and Basis Universal textures (once a stabalized version has landed)
 - Add wrappers around various sensors available on smartphones (ambient light, geolocation, device motion, device orientation, battery)
 - Look into creating native bindings (doesn't make sense yet without native clients)
 - Look more into the latest Hydra experience release of Active Theory